unconed/MathBox.js/README.md

 ```javascript
 mathbox.get('#x-axis').style.color
 ```

+Note however that styles are converted into and stored as Three.js objects, such as `THREE.Color` and `THREE.Vector3`.
+You can pass these back into MathBox, in fact, the array-based notation for the styles above is just a convenient shorthand.

 However, when using `mathbox.set()` and `mathbox.animate()`, you can omit the `style` key and pass in a flat object mixing both styles and options: